 Lerner and Loewe’s sweeping 1947 musical romance, about two jaded New Yorkers who stumble upon a Scottish village that magically materializes once every 100 years, will receive a concert-style production at City Center staged by Christopher Wheeldon (“An American in Paris”), with a diverse cast that includes Tony winner Kelli O’Hara, film actor Patrick Wilson, ballet star Robert Fairchild and comic Aasif Mandvi.
 Nov.
 15-19; City Center, 131 W. 55th St., nycitycenter.org

 Not long ago, playwright Ayad Akhtar’s Pulitzer Prize-winning race relations drama “Disgraced” premiered at LCT3, Lincoln Center Theater’s upstairs space for work by emerging playwrights.
 This fall, “Junk,” the playwright’s newest drama, will play the company’s prized Beaumont stage.
 Led by Steven Pasquale, “Junk” depicts the excesses and high-risk practices of 1980s Wall Street.
-Previews begin Oct.
-5; Beaumont Theatre, 150 W. 65th St., lct.org
+Now in previews; Beaumont Theatre, 150 W. 65th St., lct.org

 Julie Taymor has steered clear of Broadway since the debacle that was “Spider-Man: Turn Off the Dark” — until now.
 She will direct a revival of “M. Butterfly,” David Henry Hwang’s 1988 drama inspired by Puccini’s tragic opera “Madama Butterfly,” in which a French diplomat (Clive Owen) is entranced by a mysterious Chinese opera singer.
 Previews begin Oct.
 7; Cort Theatre, 138 W. 48th St., mbutterflybroadway.com